 - End Date

-A Database name is required to create the Log Database configuration.
+Enter the database name.
+This field is required to create the Log Database configuration.

-- Check the Remote server checkbox
+- Check the Remote server checkbox.

 The following user guides are usually helpful: